 The poverty line defines a level of household consumption per adult below which a household is deemed to be poor.
 The poverty line used here is set with reference to a minimum food consumption basket, which was judged to offer the required number of calories required for a Rwandan who was likely to be involved in physically demanding work, along with an allowance for non-food consumption.
-An extreme poverty line was also set as the cost of buying the food consumption basket if nothing was spent on non-food at all; this line corresponds to RWF 83,000 and the poverty line corresponds to RWF 118,000.
+An extreme poverty line was also set as the cost of buying the food consumption basket if nothing was spent on non-food at all; this line corresponds to RWF 83,000 and the poverty line is RWF 118,000.

 Figure 3.1 presents the percentage of the population classified into extremely poor, poor and non-poor.
-Gakenke district is ranked seventh (56.6%) among all districts for percentage of extremely poor and poor population categories.
-In Gakenke district, 43.4% of the population is identified as non-poor, 25.7% as poor and only 30.9% as extremely poor.
-Compared with other districts of Northern Province, Gakenke district has the second highest percentage of the extreme poor after Gicumbi.
+In Gicumbi district, 50.7% of the population is identified as non-poor, 15.4% as poor and 33.9% as extremely poor.
+While compared with other districts of Northern Province, Gicumbi district has the highest percentage of extreme poor.